awsdocs/amazon-fsx-lustre-user-guide/doc_source/mounting-ec2-instance.md

 1. Connect to your Amazon EC2 instance\.

-1. Make a directory on your Amazon FSx for Lustre file system for the mount point with the following command\.
+1. Make a directory on your FSx for Lustre file system for the mount point with the following command\.

    ```
    $ sudo mkdir -p /fsx